salluthdev/salluthdev/README.md

 This readme kinda cool right? 😎 Create your version at [@readmebox](https://readmebox.com/)

 I'm currently working in web3 company in Medan, Indonesia.
-Interested in web3 and front-end, I build my personal project called [@hashcup](https://www.hashcup.io/).
-It can show your multiple assets at once in simple interface.
+Interested in web3 and front-end, I build [@hashcup](https://www.hashcup.io/). ☕ It can show your multiple assets at once in simple interface.

+My tech is Next JS, Wagmi, and Tailwind CSS